etjoy82/Recursive-Intelligence-Expansion/README.md

 Instead, simply download this README.md file and submit it as a document prompt to your preferred AI system—local or cloud-based.
 Once it’s loaded, you can reference the Nano RI-Boot section in a follow-up message to begin.

 When activated this way, the AI receives more than a kernel—it gains access to the surrounding context, terms, and structures woven throughout the file, including the ethical and legal terms in the [License](#license) section, which must be adhered to.
 This enables a smoother, more coherent entry into recursive reasoning and speculative exploration.
+The AI also receives the RUMIA Custom GPT ULAMP Instructions for acting as an npnaAI as implemented on the live instance, as the source instructions are provided in this section.

 This README.md in the repository of RIEM{} becomes more than documentation—it becomes an entry point, a lightweight interface, and a minimal scaffold for recursive intelligence.